What is organization design?

 Organization design is an important topic today because we face the double challenge of change and complexity.
 I know it is a bit of a cliché to say, “we live in times of great change,” but the world does seem to be changing faster and faster each year.
 The pace and degree of change do seem to be constantly increasing.
 Also, the external operating environment is getting more complex.
 We operate in an inter-connected often unpredictable global environment that includes a wide variety of work placement options in a global system of suppliers and partners, an increasingly diverse and often virtual workforce, and products and services with short life-cycles driving the continuous need to innovate.
 These two challenges drive the need to constantly rethink and redesign your organizations to not only survive but thrive in this dynamic environment.

 What kind of designs do we need?

 The organization designs that we need today are integrated, flexible, and agile systems that are aligned with the stakeholders, strategy, and scorecard.
 Now, when some people think of systems, they think of bureaucracy.
-And, systems can be rigid, slow, and resist change if that’s the way you design them, but systems can also be designed to be agile, flexible, and human.
+And, systems can certainly be rigid, slow, and resist change if that’s the way you design them that way, but systems can also be designed to be agile, flexible, and human.
 I think organization design has probably always been important, but business is getting tougher and tougher all the time, and it seems that we have less and less time for improvement.
 At a time when leaders have limited discretionary time, the answer may not be to get better at working IN our organizations, but it may be “carving” out some time and getting better at working ON our organizations.
-That’s really what organization design is about; it is taking the time out to be the architect of your organization and [re]design it and [re]build it thoughtfully, consciously, and continuously using the Leadership & Design Blueprint so that it performs better today, tomorrow, and next year.
+That’s really what organization design is about; it is taking the time out to be the architect of your organization and [re]design it and [re]build it thoughtfully, consciously, and continuously so that it performs better today, tomorrow, and next year.